 - When Garnet finds out that Pearl has been repairing the hub as an excuse to fuse, her reaction is exactly like finding out that a partner tricked them into having sex under false pretenses, or a similar violation of trust.

 - When Ruby and Sapphire start making up (and making out), Steven starts blushing and covering his eyes.
-And by making out, we mean it.
-True, it's not a kiss on the mouth, but Ruby nibbling and kissing up Sapphire's neck is arguably more explicit.
+While there's not a kiss on the mouth, Ruby nibbling and kissing up Sapphire's neck is arguably more explicit.
 Amazingly this wasn't censored in UK airings.

-- Vidalia has what's mistaken for a Stalker Shrine to Amethyst in her garage, filled with her paintings of the Gem.
+- Vidalia has what's mistaken for a Stalker Shrine to Amethyst in her garage, filled with her (occasionally suggestive) paintings of the Gem.

 - Vidalia greeted Steven and Amethyst with a double-barreled shotgun.
 No Family-Friendly Firearms here.